gote-schniering-lab/2026_Yamada_Wang_et_al_Mulstiscale_mapping_of_venous_remodelling_in_IPF/scripts/sn_RNAseq_plotting/README.md

-scripts for plotting single nuclear RNAseq dataset
+scripts and environment file for plotting single nuclear RNAseq dataset